Kanga-Who/home-assistant/Supervised on Raspberry Pi with Debian.md

 ```
 ip addr show eth0
+exit
 ```

-To connect to your Pi via SSH you will use a piece of software called **PuTTY** (use Terminal on a Mac), available [HERE](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+You will now unplug the monitor and keyboard from the Pi as these will no longer be used.
+You will continue the installation by connecting to your Pi via SSH using a piece of software called **PuTTY** (use Terminal on a Mac), available [HERE](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Putty is a free and open-source terminal emulator, serial console and network file transfer application.

-You can now unplug the Monitor, HDMI cable and keyboard as these are no longer needed, or leave them connected if you wish.

 **1.6)** Open Putty and in the HOST NAME (OR IP ADDRESS) box, enter the IP of your Pi, then select OPEN.
 You will now be prompted to enter your username and password.
 This will be the username and password you just setup in step 1.5.